Financial Aid Appeals

 Military service: requesting exceptions to residency and enrollment requirements

 You may be eligible for a Tennessee Education Lottery Scholarship if you do not meet residency requirements due to the military service of one or both parents but you meet all other eligibility requirements.
 To qualify, you must submit documentation to establish that your parent's State of Record is Tennessee and that your parent has been stationed outside of Tennessee.
 Dependents of Department of Defense employees may qualify for a TELS award under this rule.
-If you believe you may qualify under this exception, please contact your Enrollment Counselor (insert link) for more information.
+If you believe you may qualify under this exception, please contact the MT One Stop for more information.

 If you do not meet enrollment requirements due to active military service, you may request a Military Leave of Absence for the applicable semester(s).
 You will be required to submit documentation to establish the location of the active service, as well as the beginning and end dates.

 If you are requesting an exception due to your military service, you are not required to appeal to the Institutional Review Panel.
 Instead, you must submit a Military Service Appeal Form, along with documentation as indicated above.
-Please submit your form and documentation to your Enrollment Counselor.
+Please submit your form and documentation to the MT One Stop.

 Still have questions about any appeals process?

-If you still have questions, please contact your Enrollment Counselor for more assistance.
+If you still have questions, please contact the MT One Stop for more assistance.